Perry Farrell: 1981–1991: Psi Com and founding Jane's Addiction

 In the early 1980s, Farrell was living in LA and noticed an ad in a local magazine.
 It had been placed by Vince Duran and Aaron Sherer, who were looking for a drummer for their band.
 Following discussions, it was agreed Farrell would become the lead singer and frontman for the post-punk, goth rock band, Psi Com.
 At the time, they mixed with a number of upcoming bands from California, including X, Red Hot Chili Peppers, Fishbone, Oingo Boingo, and the Minutemen.
 While performing with Psi Com, it was the first time the pseudonym Perry Farrell was used by Bernstein, since it was a play on the word "peripheral".

-Despite being together for over three years, the band only released a small batch of cassettes called "Worktape 1".
-In 1985, they attempted to record more music at Radio Tokyo Studios in Venice Beach, California, with Ethan James responsible for a lot of the production.
-Problems with distribution meant the new tracks weren't released while the band was together, but later released by Triple X in the 1990s after demand to hear the tracks grew.

-Psi Com finally ended recording and playing together in late 1985.
+Psi Com disbanded in late 1985.
 Farrell had previously met guitarist Eric Avery through mutual friends.
 Avery was classmates with both drummer Stephen Perkins and Dave Navarro.
 Avery and Farrell decided to jam together, forming the initial foundation for Jane's Addiction.
 Perkins was invited to join, followed by Navarro.

-Jane's Addiction became popular in the mid-1980s, starting in LA but soon becoming a household name across the United States.
-They built a rabid fan base with high-energy shows in small venues across Los Angeles.
+Jane's Addiction became popular in the mid-1980s, starting in LA and then across the United States.
+They built a fan base with high-energy shows in small venues across Los Angeles.
 The band released three albums in quick succession, Jane's Addiction, Nothing's Shocking and Ritual de lo Habitual.
 A B-sides album from the Ritual sessions, titled Live and Rare, was released in Japan.
 In late 1991, Jane's Addiction announced they were splitting.
 Numerous reasons and rumours circulated including Farrell's battle with addiction, but also many baseless rumors.
 Once the rumours died down, it became evident Farrell and Avery had different visions on the band's progression.